Skip to content

 Yes, this is generally possible.
 The steps you need to take depend on your specific situation:

-1. you are a Residence Permit - Student holder:
+1. you are a holder of a Residence Permit - Student:

 a.
 If you currently hold a Residence Permit - Student and plan to work full-time for a company in Austria (NOT a research institution), you have the following options:

 You can convert your Residence Permit - Student into a Red-White-Red - Card or EU Blue Card.
 This is probably the best option if you have a long-term job offer from the respective company.
-Please note that you are only eligible for a Red-White-Red - Card for Graduates if you have recently graduated (in the last 12 months) from an Austrian university.
+Please note that you are only eligible for a Red-White-Red - Card for Graduates if you have graduated from an Austrian university or university of applied sciences (FH).
 Otherwise, you may be eligible for another Red-White-Red - Card or the EU Blue Card.
 Contact us and we will help you to find the best option.

-Your respective employer could alternatively apply for an employment permit (“Beschäftigungsbewilligung”) for you while you still have a valid Residence Permit - Student; however, if you work more than 20 hours per week, the AMS may conduct a labor market test ("Ersatzkraftverfahren").
+Alternatively, your future employer could apply for an employment permit for you as long as you still have a valid Student residence permit; however, if you work more than 20 hours per week, the AMS may carry out a labour market check ("Ersatzkraftverfahren").

 b.
-If you currently have a Residence Permit - Student and plan to work part-time in addition to your doctoral studies:
+If you currently have a Residence Permit - Student and are planning to work part-time alongside your doctoral studies:

 Your future employer could apply for an employment permit for you.
 If you work up to 20 hours per week, the AMS may not conduct a labor market test (“Ersatzkraftverfahren”).

-Please note: If you do not convert your Residence Permit - Student into a Red-White-Red - Card or a EU Blue Card, you must make sure that you continue to meet the requirements for the extension of your Residence Permit - Student despite employment.
+Please note: If you do not convert your Residence Permit - Student into a Red-White-Red - Card or a EU Blue Card, you must make sure that you continue to meet the requirements for the extension of your Residence Permit - Student despite being employed.

-2. if you currently hold a "Settlement Permit Special Cases of Self-Employment" or a "Settlement Permit - Researcher" and plan to work for a company in Austria (not for a research institution!) on a full-time/part-time basis and complete your PhD at the same time, please contact us as both of these permits were originally granted due to your scientific/research activity and we can find the best solution for you.
+2. if you currently hold a "Settlement Permit Special Cases of Self-Employment" or a "Settlement Permit - Researcher" and plan to work full-time/part-time for a company in Austria (not for a research institution!) and complete your PhD at the same time, please contact us as both of these permits were originally granted due to your scientific/research activity.

 8. 16